After catching escaped murderer, officers took a photo with him. Experts say that was inappropriate

 Photos of Cavalcante immediately after being arrested, with the police dog pinning him down, circulated widely on social media Wednesday in the hours after the arrest was announced.
 The photos did not include information about who took them, but they were taken inside the secured perimeter where only law enforcement officers were allowed.

-The Associated Press left messages seeking comment about the posed photo from the other agencies involved in the search including the U.S. Marshals Service, the U.S. Customs and Border Protection and the federal Drug Enforcement Agency.
+The Associated Press left messages seeking comment about the posed photo from the other agencies involved in the search including the U.S. Marshals Service, U.S. Customs and Border Protection and the Drug Enforcement Administration.
 A Bureau of Alcohol, Tobacco, Firearms and Explosives special agent in charge said ATF officers were not part of the arrest and were not involved in the posed photograph.

 In recent years, several officers around the country have been disciplined or fired for taking cellphone photos of suspects or during police operations, including one of the Memphis officers who was fired and charged with murder in the beating death of Tyre Nichols in January.
 In documents submitted to request former officer Demetrius Haley be decertified as a police officer, it was revealed he had taken at least two photos of Nichols after the beating and texted them to at least five other people, against department policy.